rickosborne/ttrpg/blackwater/sessions/2021-05-02-tooth-and-claw.md

 * Everyone gets 2 XP.
 * Edgar gets +1 XP for good scouting.
 * Fave gets +1 XP for bloodlust RP.
+* Yenna spent 1 XP to force a re-roll on a block (which failed).
+* Lamikel spent 1 XP to re-roll a health check.